di-sukharev/opencommit/README.md

 OpenCommit is now available as a GitHub Action which automatically improves all new commits messages when you push to remote!

-This is great if you want to make sure all of the commits in all of your repository branches are meaningful and not lame like `fix1` or `done2`.
+This is great if you want to make sure all commits in all of your repository branches are meaningful and not lame like `fix1` or `done2`.

 Create a file `.github/workflows/opencommit.yml` with the contents below: